 If you determine that a component upgrade is required to avoid a security or license issue or a policy violation, after reviewing your component usage, Sonatype CLM for Eclipse can be used to assist you in the necessary refactoring.

-The first step to start the migration is to select a newer version for the component in the visualization chart.
+The first step to start the migration is to select a newer version for the component in the visualization chart, or by selecting the recommended version.
 An example is displayed in the image below: